Mineral wool: Safety

-The European Certification Board for mineral wool products, EUCEB, certify mineral wool products made of fibres fulfilling Note Q ensuring that they have a low biopersistence and so that they are quickly removed from the lung.
+The European Certification Board for mineral wool products, EUCEB, certify mineral wool products made of fibers fulfilling Note Q ensuring that they have a low bio persistence and so that they are quickly removed from the lung.
 The certification is based on independent experts' advice and regular control of the chemical composition.

-Due to the mechanical effect of fibres, mineral wool products may cause temporary skin itching.
+Due to the mechanical effect of fibers, mineral wool products may cause temporary skin itching.
 To diminish this and to avoid unnecessary exposure to mineral wool dust, information on good practices is available on the packaging of mineral wool products with pictograms or sentences.
 Safe Use Instruction Sheets similar to Safety data sheet are also available from each producer.

 People can be exposed to mineral wool fibers in the workplace by breathing them in, skin contact, and eye contact.
 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for mineral wool fiber exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 5 mg/m3 total exposure and 3 fibers per cm3 over an 8-hour workday.

 Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is a European Union regulation of 18 December 2006.
 REACH addresses the production and use of chemical substances, and their potential impacts on both human health and the environment.
 A Substance Information Exchange Forum (SIEF) has been set up for several types of mineral wool.
 AES, ASW and PCW have been registered before the first deadline of 1 December 2010 and can, therefore, be used on the European market.